The results are in!

 If you’re rolling your eyes and thinking “easier said than done,” I get it.

-Putting yourself out there and proclaiming your expertise is scary.
+Putting yourself out there and proclaiming your worth is scary.

 Maybe you’re worried that you’ll set the bar too high and end up letting people down.
-Or that your resume will come off as braggish and get tossed in the bin.
+Or that your resume will come off as too self-promotional and get tossed in the bin.
 Better to play it safe than stand out, right?
 Nope!

 When it comes to writing a standout resume, getting comfortable with self-promotion is necessary — how else are potential employers supposed to see what you bring to the table?